SumitKumar-FrontEndDeveloper/ReactJSMordernForm/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This Modern Reactive Form with with all validation [Start To Create New React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Instalation

-In the project directory, you can run:
+1. Download project or clone
+2. Run : npm install

 ### `npm start`